NOTE: Wahoo Fitness acquired RGT Cycling and rebranded it to Wahoo RGT on the 26th of April, 2022.

 This feature is called Magic Roads and is only available in the premium plan.

-To compare both the free and premium plans, visit the RGT Cycling pricing page.
+To compare free and premium plans, visit the Wahoo RGT pricing page.

 Creating the Magic Road takes a few days.
 Here is how it looks: